MarielHamson/Animal-Shelter-API/README.md

 Stretch Goals:

-- Implement tokenization and CORS
+- Implement tokenization
+- CORS (Done!)

 ## How To Use